HZCTony/U-net-with-multiple-classification/README.md

 * in def adjustdata(), reshape the mask with (batch_size, width, height, classes).
 Every channel in fourth dimemsion corresponds to a certain class with one-hot format.
 The code here only written for 3 classes(cat, dog, background).

-* in labelVsiualize(), pick up the max value in one-hot vector and draw the corresponding colors to the classes.
+* in labelVsiualize(), pick up the max value in one-hot vector and draw the corresponding colors to every gnenerated all-zero array.
 You can define the color in clolor_dict.

 ### model2.py